akshayvijaynair/music-academy-docs/README.md

 </details>

-5. Ability for teachers to broadcast internal messages, livestream classes.
+4. Ability for teachers to upload content tailored to each student, moderate content, grade performances.

 <details>
   <summary> Needs Elicitation (Click for details)</summary>